Keyboard shortcuts

 • jackdaw_api_macros: proc-macros backing the extension API.

-• jackdaw_dylib: the dynamic-loader shim that dlopens extension dylibs at runtime.
+• jackdaw_dylib: the dynamic-loader shim that dlopens dylibs at runtime.

-• jackdaw_loader: the host-side resource that tracks loaded dylibs.
+• jackdaw_loader: the host-side resource that tracks loaded dylibs, plus the crash quarantine.

 • jackdaw_rustc_wrapper: the rustc interceptor crate.
-Ships its jackdaw-rustc-wrapper binary, which scaffolded dylib projects invoke through .cargo/config.toml to inject the right --extern flags.
+Ships its jackdaw-rustc-wrapper binary, which the editor’s build pipeline invokes to inject the right --extern flags.
+User projects never configure it; the editor drives it from the generated .jackdaw/ build root.

 Other crates